Elijah in the Bible

 Verse ConceptsThe Number TwelveJacob, The PatriarchGod Renaming PeopleTwelve TribesTwelve Things

-So Elijah used the stones to build an altar to the name of the LORD.
-But then he dug a trench around the altar large enough to hold two measures of seed.
+So with the stones Elijah built an altar in the name of the Lord.
+He made a trench around the altar large enough to hold two measures of seed.

 Verse ConceptsFurrowsWeights And Measures, DryOther Volume Measures

-And it came to pass at the time of the offering up of the oblation, that Elijah the prophet drew near, and said, Jehovah, God of Abraham, Isaac and Israel, let it be known this day that thou art God in Israel, and that I am thy servant, and that I have done all these things by thy word.
+And it came to pass, at the time of the offering of the gift, that Elijah the prophet drew near, and said, O Yahweh, God of Abraham, Isaac and Israel!
+To-day, let it be known - That, thou, art God in Israel, and that, I, am thy servant, - and that, by thy word, have I done all these things.

 Verse ConceptsCommands, in OTMiracles Of ElijahKnowing That There Is A GodNamed Prophets Of The LordThe Lord [Yahweh] Is GodSacrificeGod's TimingGods Timing